Keris KrennHrubec, Diana Zuckerman, PhD, Katherine Ip, and Caitlin Kennedy, PhD

-Ginkgo biloba has been used in traditional Chinese medicine for thousands of years, and today it is one of the most popular herbal supplements, widely advertised as a beneficial antioxidant that helps prevent memory loss and dementia.
+Ginkgo biloba has been used in traditional Chinese medicine for thousands of years, and today it is one of the most popular herbal supplements, widely advertised as an antioxidant that helps prevent memory loss and dementia.
 Like most herbal products, however, there have been few clinical studies to see if these claims are accurate.
-Dietary supplements do not have to be evaluated and approved by the Food and Drug Administration (FDA).
-So how can you know if there are clear benefits, and whether or not they outweigh the risks?
+Thanks to lobbying by companies, dietary supplements do not have to be evaluated and approved by the Food and Drug Administration (FDA) to ensure that they are safe or effective.
+However, studies by independent researchers suggest that these supplements may be very dangerous.

 Should I take Ginkgo Biloba?

 Like most herbal products, nobody knows exactly how ginkgo biloba works.
 Even with so many studies, we just don’t know if ginkgo biloba is likely to be good or bad for individual patients.
 Meanwhile, we agree with the Center for Science in the Public Interest that it makes sense to avoid the drug, since the benefits are unclear and the risks could be substantial.

 - Dodge, HH, Zitzelberger, T, Oken, BS, Howieson, D, Kaye, J (2008).
 A randomized placebo-controlled trial of Ginkgo biloba for the prevention of cognitive decline.
 Neurology 70(19),1809-1817. doi: 10.1212/01.wnl.0000303814.13509.db ▲

 - Winmann S, Roll S, Schwarzbach C, Vauth C, & Willich SN.
 Effects of ginkgo biloba in dementia: systematic review and meta-analysis.
 BMC Geriatrics.
 2010, 10:14. doi:10.1186/1471-2318-10-14 ▲